 For some, the term “bureaucratic leadership” is an oxymoron like:

 One does not need to be a leader in the classic sense to run a bureaucracy.
 Still, it is the absence of effective bureaucratic leadership that bedevils some large organizations today.
-Partly, this is due to the fact that those in positions of responsibility overuse their authority, and tend not to use other forms of personal influence.
+Partly, this is because those in positions of responsibility overuse their authority, and tend not to use other forms of personal influence.

-But truly great leaders have personal influence, something separate from the position occupied.
-For example, Gandhi had no position within the government, but led a social movement for independence from the British.
+But truly great leaders are flexible and use any leadership style that works in the situation, something separate from the position occupied.
+For example, Gandhi had no position within the government but led a social movement for independence from the British.
 Even after independence, he took no official position within the Congress Party but was able to influence its direction.

 This form of organization has many strengths, but there are also weaknesses.
 The strengths first.